stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

   There were drownings at the beach that year, and while I heard of these only casually (such is our indifference to a death which does not concern us, and to which we are not witness), I knew that their details were unsavoury.
-The people who died&mdash;some of them swimmers of a skill beyond the average&mdash;were sometimes not found until many days had elapsed, and the hideous vengeance of the deep had scourged their rotten bodies.
+The people who died--some of them swimmers of a skill beyond the average--were sometimes not found until many days had elapsed, and the hideous vengeance of the deep had scourged their rotten bodies.
 It was as if the sea had dragged them into a chasm-lair and had mulled them about in the darkness until, satisfied that they were no longer of any use, she had floated them ashore in a ghastly state.
 No one